Book Printing Tips: A Guide for Authors and Creators

 On each sheet of paper there are two pages, a front and a back page.

 Once you have decided on the final book size, you need to set up your page size in a word processing software.
+The page size = final book size.

-If you are doing this yourself, we would recommend using either Microsoft Words is you have a license, or Google Doc or Open Office as a completely viable free alternative.
+If you are doing this yourself, we would recommend using either Microsoft Words if you have a license, or Google Doc or Open Office as a completely viable free alternative.
 All of these software are easy to use (it’s 2026 afterall) and will generally get the job done.
-Keep in mind that word processors are not design software.
-For a more professional publication or a photo heavy work, we highly recommend using a design software, either Affinity or InDesign.
+Keep in mind that word processors are not design software, and it will be hard to make advanced layout designs such as custom headers.

 Margins